crispinprojects/talkcalendar/README.md

 ### Editing Existing Event

-* Select the event in the list view and either select "Edit Selected Event" from the menu or press Ctrl+e
+* Select the event in the list view and either select "Event->Edit Selected Event" from the menu or press Ctrl+e
 * Change details as appropriate

 ### Changing Calendar Colours

-* Select the calendar colour dialog suing the menu item Calendar->Colours
+* Select the calendar colour window using Calendar->Colours from the menu
 * Enter the HTML colour name for changing the today, event and holiday calendar colour marks

 ![](talkcalendar-colours.png)

 A list of HTML colour names can be found [here](https://www.w3schools.com/tags/ref_colornames.asp).
-Most of the major colour names have been implemented (not all tested) as shown below which should be sufficient if using either a dark or light desktop colour scheme.
+Most of the major colour names have been implemented (not all tested) as shown below which should be sufficient if using either a light or dark legacy desktop colour theme.

 Red HTML colour names:
 ```